-By letter dated February 25, 2019, Theravectys notified the Company of the possible infringement by Genenta of Theravectys' exclusive license to patents no. EP 1071804 (and of the corresponding US patent US 6,682,907), EP 1224314, and EP 1222300 (and of the corresponding US patent US 7,968,332) granted from the owner of the patents Institut Pasteur.
+By letter dated February 25, 2019, Theravectys notified the Company of the possible infringement by Genenta of Theravectys' exclusive license to patents no. EP1071804, EP 1224314, and EP 1222300 granted from the owner of the patents Institut Pasteur.
 Theravectys requested Genenta engage in discussions as to possible contractual arrangements including the opportunity to either enter into (i) a manufacturing and supply agreement; or (ii) a non-exclusive license for Genenta's use of the technologies allegedly protected under the patent(s).
-Each of these patents is now expired, having each reached the end of it its patent term on April 23, 2019 for EP1071804 and October 10, 2020 for EP 1224314, and EP 1222300.